 Verify accessibility of all states of elements

-state.
+Check the accessibility of all states of elements, such as text color contrast during the hover state.
 The Inspect tool reports accessibility issues for one state at a time.
-To check accessibility of the various states of elements, in the Styles tab, select :hov (Toggle Element State), as described in this article.
+To check accessibility of the various states of elements, in the Styles tab, use the :hov (Toggle Element State) section of the Styles pane, as described in this article.

-We first show why state simulation is necessary using the Inspect tool, and then we show how to use state simulation.
+We first show why state simulation is necessary when using the Inspect tool, and then we show how to use state simulation.

 Checking text color contrast in the default state

-In addition to the automatic color-contrast tests in the Issues tool, you can also use the Inspect tool to check whether individual page elements have enough contrast.
 If contrast information is available, the Inspect overlay shows the contrast ratio and a checkbox item.
 A green check mark icon indicates there's enough contrast, and a yellow alert icon indicates that there's not enough contrast.

 For example, the links in the sidebar navigation menu have enough contrast, as shown in the Inspect overlay: